One of the things about growing up, I think, is that you get a pretty strong sense of what books you’ll like and which ones you won’t.

 Ivan has such a fantastic voice – he’s by turns light-hearted and depressed.
 Sometimes he has grand dreams and sometimes he’s resigned to his life in his domain, flicking dungballs at people who stop to gawk at him in the cage.

-This book is every inch a Newbery winner.
+The One and Only Ivan is every inch a Newbery winner.
 Even if you aren’t an animal book person either, give it a chance.
 I think you’ll love it.

 One of the things that delighted me about this book is that it’s inspired by a true story – there really was a gorilla named Ivan kept in a tiny cage in a shopping mall in Washington state for 30 years.
 After some public outcry, he was transferred to the Atlanta Zoo.
 And he really does paint, even signing his art with a thumbprint.